melazarus/Iniect.io/README.md

 # Iniect.io
-Iniect.io is a lightweight one-file IoC Container.
+Iniect.io is a lightweight single-file IoC Container.

+Note: This is a work in progress!

+I pity the fool who uses Iniect.io in production!